cschreib/slinefit/README.md

 #   present in the spectrum.
 ```

 Once the redshift is known, you will want to do a "second pass" where line properties are varied on a finer grid, where fainter lines are added, or where the continuum is modeled with more templates.
 For example, on the same computer, it takes about 2 minutes to measure the properties of 14 lines, with 6 continuum templates, 25 different redshifts (```dz=0.002```, centered on the known zspec), 9 possible line widths (with a step of 50 km/s), and 41 velocity offsets (step of 50 km/s).
-The most time consuming step is the Monte Carlo simulation (performing the fit itself takes about one second).
+The most time-consuming step is the Monte Carlo simulation (performing the fit itself takes about one second).
 ```
 slinefit spectrum.fits z0=2.369 dz=0.002 delta_z=0.5 width_min=50 width_max=500 delta_width=0.5 \
     same_width allow_offsets offset_max=1000 delta_offset=0.5 fit_continuum_template verbose \